Quick summary

 How is the reduction of SJM carried out?

-The reduction of the community property can apply to existing assets as well as to assets you are planning to acquire.
+The reduction of SJM can concern both existing property and property you are planning to acquire.
 For example, if you are planning to buy a property and want only one of you to own it, this can be stipulated in the contract.
-This procedure can help in situations where one spouse is running a business or managing certain financial obligations that could jeopardise family assets.
+This procedure can help in situations where one spouse is running a business or managing certain financial obligations that could put family assets at risk.

 SJM can also be dissolved in court at the request of one of the spouses, provided that there is a compelling reason for such a decision.
 This compelling reason is always the fact that: